Religious Mayors, School Appointments, and Teenage Pregnancy: Results

-The birth rate effects could arise through channels other than sexual education if Pentecostal mayors restricted access to contraceptives or abortion services.
+\textbf{Access to contraceptives} The birth rate effects could arise through channels other than sexual education if Pentecostal mayors restricted access to contraceptives or abortion services.
 Brazilian mayors control municipal health centers (\textit{Unidades Básicas de Saúde}), which serve as the primary source of free contraceptives for low-income populations.
-If Pentecostal mayors reduced contraceptive availability—whether through policy directives, funding decisions, or staffing choices—this could independently increase birth rates regardless of school curriculum changes.
+If Pentecostal mayors reduced contraceptive availability, whether through policy directives, funding decisions, or staffing choices, this could independently increase birth rates regardless of school curriculum changes.

 Table \ref{tab:contraceptives} examines the availability of six categories of contraceptives in municipal health centers: oral contraceptives, injectable contraceptives, male condoms, female condoms, IUDs, and emergency contraception (morning-after pill).
 We find no evidence that Pentecostal mayors affect the availability of any contraceptive method.
 Point estimates are uniformly small and statistically insignificant, with p-values ranging from 0.139 to 0.927.
-Notably, even emergency contraception, which might be a particular target of religious opposition, shows no reduction (estimate: 0.01, p = 0.927).
-The high baseline availability rates (70-98 percent for most methods) suggest that contraceptive access is nearly universal in these health centers and remains so regardless of the mayor's religious affiliation.
+For male condoms, the most widely available method (baseline: 98\%), the 95\% confidence interval is $[-0.02, 0.04]$, ruling out reductions larger than 2 percentage points.
+For oral contraceptives (baseline: 80\%), we can rule out reductions larger than 15 percentage points.
+Even emergency contraception, which might be a particular target of religious opposition, shows no reduction (estimate: 0.01, p = 0.927).
+The high baseline availability rates (70--98 percent for most methods) suggest that contraceptive access is nearly universal in these health centers and remains so regardless of the mayor's religious affiliation.